delight-im/PHP-Auth/README.md

     if ($auth->reconfirmPassword($_POST['password'])) {
         $auth->setPasswordResetEnabled($_POST['enabled'] == 1);

-        // the settings have been changed
+        // the setting has been changed
     }
     else {
         // we can't say if the user is who they claim to be